 What is tetanus?

-- Also called lockjaw, tetanus is caused by germs (bacteria) that live in dirt and dust as spores (seed-like cells).
+- Also called lockjaw, tetanus is caused by germs (bacteria) that are found in dirt and dust as spores (seed-like cells).
 These bacteria live in the intestines (bowels) of people and animals and can be found in the stools.

 - Jaw muscles are often the first affected.
 You may not be able to swallow or open your mouth.
-This is why tetanus is called lockjaw.
 If the poison gets to the muscles that help you breathe, you can die quickly.

 - People who survive tetanus may have long-lasting problems with speech, memory and thinking.

 - People who survive can get tetanus again.
 Infection does not give immunity.
 Everyone needs the vaccine.